-Pliers are an essential piece of gear for any fishermen.
-They are needed for multiple different situations.
-From working with line, to safely unhooking fish.
-In this article professional fishing guide Shawn Chapin takes a closer look at our pick of the best fishing pliers on the market.
+Pliers are an essential piece of gear for any fisherman.
+They are needed for multiple different situations, from working with the line to safely unhooking fish.
+In this article, professional fishing guide Shawn Chapin takes a closer look at our pick of the best fishing pliers on the market.

 Our Top Pick